smolla-cps/deep-learning-portfolio/15. Deep Learning for Time Series Forecasting/README.md

-# 16. Deep Learning for Time Series Forecasting
+# 15. Deep Learning for Time Series Forecasting

-This portfolio section continues directly from **15.
-Time Series Foundations**.
+This portfolio section continues directly from ** Time Series Foundations** directory.

 The previous folder established how a forecasting problem must be structured: